 Spousal maintenance does not automatically end on cohabitation.
 Cohabitation is much more uncertain than marriage and cohabitants do not have the same financial claims against one another in the event of relationship breakdown.

 The court might order a reduction in maintenance.
-This might be a more complex issue, so speak a specialist if you’re in such a situation.
+This might be a more complex issue, so speak to an expert family lawyer you’re in such a situation.

 No, maintenance is not taxable.

 Many men feel that Singapore divorce law favours women.